prebid/Prebid.js/modules/oxxionRtdProvider.md

 # Oxxion Real-Time-Data submodule

 Oxxion helps you to understand how your prebid stack performs.
-This Rtd module is to use in order to improve video events tracking.
+This Rtd module is to use in order to improve video events tracking and/or to filter bidder requested.

 # Integration